stone-zeng/stone-zeng.site/about.md

 permalink: /about/
 ---

 Major in theoretical physics.
-Lover of typesetting and <span class="tex-logo">LaTeX</span>.
+Lover of typesetting and $LaTeX$.

 ## 项目